FOR STUDY ABROAD STUDENTS

 - Emergency evacuation insurance, for expenses incurred through medically assisted evacuation to the closest medical facility or for return to the U.S. or your country of domicile

 Check with the insurance carrier for instructions on how to file a claim should medical care be necessary while abroad.
-(Students may considering taking some claim forms with them abroad.)
+(Students may consider taking some claim forms with them abroad.)
 In most cases, students must pay out-of-pocket for their medical treatment while abroad and then apply to the insurance company for reimbursement.
 It is a good idea to carry a major, internationally recognized credit card for this purpose.
 Students need to carry an insurance I.D. card or some other evidence which shows coverage while abroad.
 Be sure to take the name and phone number of the insurance company, in case questions arise.

 LMU Aetna Student Health Plan